radius-project/docs/docs/content/operations/control-plane/observability/tracing/jaeger/index.md

 ### Configure Radius

-Install radius with tracing enabled by following below steps.
-If needed, use `rad init` to set up a environment once rad install completes.
+Install radius with tracing enabled by following the steps below.
+If needed, use `rad init` to set up an environment once `rad install` completes.

 ```
 rad install kubernetes --set  global.tracerProvider.zipkin.url=zipkin_endpoint_url
 ```
-where zipkin_endpoint_url is the zipkin collector endpoint of installed jaeger
+where `zipkin_endpoint_url` is the Zipkin collector endpoint of the installed instance of Jaeger

 For example,
 ```